JorisCos/LibriMix/README.md

 ```
 git clone https://github.com/JorisCos/LibriMix
 cd LibriMix
-./generate_librimix.sh storage_dir n_src
+./generate_librimix.sh storage_dir
 ```
 You can either change `storage_dir` and `n_src` by hand in the script or use the command line.
-By default, LibriMix will be generated at both 16Khz and 8kHz, for min max modes, and all mixture types will be saved (mix_clean, mix_both and mix_single).
+By default, LibriMix will be generated for 2 and 3 speakers, at both 16Khz and 8kHz, for min max modes, and all mixture types will be saved (mix_clean, mix_both and mix_single).
 This represents around **430GB** of data for Libri2Mix and **332GB** for Libri3Mix.
 You will also need to store LibriSpeech and wham_noise_augmented during generation for an additional **30GB** and **50GB**.
 Please refer to
 [this section](#Features) if you want to generate less data.
-You will also find a detailed storage usage description metadata folder.
+You will also find a detailed storage usage description in each metadata folder.

 ### Features